DMTF/Redfish-Event-Listener/README.md

 * `Registries`: An array of registry names the Redfish service will use to filter events for the event listener.
 Some examples include `ResourceEvent` and `TaskEvent`.
 If provided, the tool will apply the value to the `RegistryPrefixes` property in the `EventDestination` resource.
 * `EventTypes`: An array of classes of events the event listener will receive.
 This setting has been deprecated by Redfish in favor of the above settings.
 Possible values are `StatusChange`, `ResourceUpdated`, `ResourceAdded`, `ResourceRemoved`, `Alert`, `MetricReport`, and `Other`.
 If provided, the tool will apply the value to the `EventTypes` property in the `EventDestination` resource.

+The `ListenerAuthentication` section contains authentication details to allow a Redfish service to perform an HTTP POST to the destination URI of the event listener.
+The following options are found in this section:

+* `UserName`: The username the Redfish service will provide in the HTTP POST request.
+* `Password`: The password the Redfish service will provide in the HTTP POST request.

 The `ServerInformation` section contains information about the Redfish services that will transmit events to the event listener.
 All options in this section, except `LoginType`, are required.
 The following options are found in this section:

 * `ServerIPs`: An array of URIs of the Redfish services for subscribing.